Georges Lteif

 - Chapter 18: Advanced Six Sigma Tools: An Overview.

-These chapters contain the basic framework of the Six Sigma methods.
-Ignoring the style and rigour of the content for a moment, these chapters discuss the fundamental practices of Six Sigma methods from a technical perspective.
+These chapters serve as the foundational framework for Six Sigma methods.
+Despite the differences in writing style and rigour, the content provides a technical perspective on the essential practices of Six Sigma methods.

 Themes